arangodb/docs/3.11/aql/functions-type-cast.md

 layout: default
 description: Some operators expect their operands to have a certain data type
 ---
-Type check and cast functions
+Type check and cast functions in AQL
 =============================

 Some operators expect their operands to have a certain data type.
 For example,